 Hypertension (High Blood Pressure)

 Hypertension, also called high blood pressure, affects almost half of U.S. adults.
 Over time, it can damage the heart, blood vessels, kidneys, and other parts of the body.
 Complications can include heart attacks, heart failure, stroke, and chronic kidney disease.
 High blood pressure is managed with lifestyle changes including healthy eating, being physically active, maintaining a healthy weight, limiting alcohol intake, and managing and coping with stress.
 If lifestyle changes alone don’t lower blood pressure enough, medicines may be used to treat the disease.

 If you have high blood pressure, it’s important to follow the treatment plan prescribed by your health care provider.
 Following your treatment plan is important because it can prevent or delay serious complications of high blood pressure.
 Don’t replace your prescribed treatment with an unproven product or practice.
 If you’re considering a complementary or integrative approach for your high blood pressure, discuss it with your health care provider.

 Tell your health care provider about all dietary supplements that you’re taking or considering.
 Some dietary supplements, such as the herbs bitter orange, ephedra, ginseng, and licorice root, may raise blood pressure, and some supplements may interact in harmful ways with medicines, including medicines used to treat high blood pressure.

-- Mind and body practices are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
-However, some practices may not be appropriate for people with health conditions.
+Complementary health approaches, such as tai chi and yoga, are generally safe for healthy people if properly performed by a qualified practitioner or taught by a well-trained instructor.
+However, some approaches may not be appropriate for people with health conditions.
 For example, people with high blood pressure may need to modify or avoid some yoga poses.
-If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a mind and body practice.
+If you have high blood pressure, talk with your health care provider and your complementary health practitioner or instructor if you’re considering a complementary health approach.

 For more information on high blood pressure, visit the National Heart, Lung, and Blood Institute website.